vtexdocs/dev-portal-content/docs/release-notes/gift-list-app-allow-shoppers-to-create-lists-of-store-items-and-receive-them-as-gifts.md

 - View the list.
 - Buy the products available on the list.
 The amount of each purchase is converted to credits in the list wallet.
 - Insert a message or a comment on the purchase.

-[block:callout]
-{
-  "type": "info",
-  "body": "The app will be free to trial until December 31.
-After this period, it will have a fixed cost billed monthly."
+> ℹ️ he app will be free to trial until December 31.
+After this period, it will have a fixed cost billed monthly.
-}
-[/block]

 You can install the app from the [App Store](https://apps.vtex.com/vtex-list/p).
 To learn more about the app and implement it in your store, please refer to its [technical documentation](https://developers.vtex.com/vtex-developer-docs/docs/vtex-gift-list).

 You can see below some images of the Gift List environment in a store: